efabless/caravel_user_project/verilog/dv/CVC.rst

     $sdf_annotate("design.sdf", design_instance_name_in_the_tb);

 Unfortunately, popular open-source Verilog simulators don’t have support for SDF (verilator) or have limited unuseful support (iverilog).
-However, a less popular open-source Verilog simulator (CVC) has a decent support for timing simulation using SDF files.
+However, a less popular open-source Verilog simulator (`CVC <https://github.com/cambridgehackers/open-src-cvc>`__) has a decent support for timing simulation using SDF files.
 CVC is a proprietary “shared source” commercial open-source simulator, but its license allows using it freely for non-commercial designs.
-To run timing simulation using CVC, use:
+To run timing simulation using CVC, make sure that use the flags approprate to your usecase, which can be found `here  <https://github.com/cambridgehackers/open-src-cvc/blob/master/doc/cvc_help.txt>`__.
+We used:

 .. code:: bash